Macrometacorp/docs/docs/cep/reference/extensions/execution/sentiment.md

 # Sentiment
 This extension performs sentiment analysis using AFINN Wordlist-based approach.
 AFINN is a list of words rated for valence with an integer between minus five (negative) and plus five (positive).
-It contains 3300+ words with a polarity score associated with each word.
+It contains more than 3,300 words with a polarity score associated with each word.

 ## Features